Ellington at Newport: Context

 Many big bands folded by the mid-1950s, but Ellington kept his band working, occasionally doing shows in ice-skating rinks to stay busy.
 The Duke Ellington Orchestra did European tours during the early 1950s, and Ellington was chiefly supporting the band himself through royalties earned on his popular compositions of the 1920s to the 1940s.
 At the time of the festival, the band did not even have a record deal.
+Afterwards, Ellington once again had a contract with Columbia Records.

 Performance

 Beginning

 Duke and his orchestra arrived to play at the Newport Jazz Festival at a time when jazz festivals were a fairly new innovation.
 Ellington's band was the first and last group to play at the Newport Festival.
 The first, short set began at 8:30 and included "The Star-Spangled Banner", "Black and Tan Fantasy" and "Tea for Two".
 This set was played without a few of the band's members as they were unable to be found at the start of the show.
+Bassist Al Lucas replaced Jimmy Woode for the first set.

 After performances by the other groups, the remainder of the band was located and the real performance began.
+Duke asked trumpeter Herbie Jones to join the band on stage, as a flop insurance in case something went wrong.
 Duke led off with "Take the 'A' Train", followed by a new composition by Duke and Billy Strayhorn, a suite of three pieces: "Festival Junction", "Blues to Be There", and "Newport Up".
 This suite was intended to be the showstopper, but the reception was not as enthusiastic as was hoped.

 Following the Festival suite, Duke called for Harry Carney's baritone saxophone performance of "Sophisticated Lady".
 Then the orchestra played "Day In, Day Out".
 Following this, Duke announced that they were pulling out "some of our 1938 vintage": "Diminuendo and Crescendo in Blue" joined by an improvised interval, which Duke announced would be played by tenor saxophonist Paul Gonsalves.